matt-claycomb/windows-image-builder/README.md

 This command uses internally the `New-WindowsCloudImage` to generate the base image and<br/>
 start a Hyper-V instance using the base image.
 After the Hyper-V instance shuts down, <br/>
 the resulting VHDX is shrinked to a minimum size and converted to the required format.

-You can find a PowerShell example to generate a raw OpenStack Ironic image that also works on KVM<br/>
-in `Examples/create-windows-online-cloud-image.ps1`